Derby City Council uses a Strengths Based Approach for all work with children and families.

 Any enhancements that had been paid due to the complexity of the child's additional or specific needs will be paid for a transitional period of two years and will then be reviewed to determine whether the additional support is still required.

-At the end of the two year period and following review by the Connected Person's team, a decision will be made to continue enhanced payments, reduce them or cease payments.
+At the end of the 2 year period and following review by the Exit from Care team, a decision will be made to continue enhanced payments, reduce them or cease payments.
 Payment of any on-going additional allowance beyond two years would need to be justifiable and reviewed annually to ensure that it remains appropriate.
 Professional advice may be sought to ascertain whether or not the exceptional circumstances continue to exist and whether the specific needs require additional financial support.
 The reviews may be a paper exercise where there is no change or a minor change in circumstances.
 However, if there is a substantial change of circumstances, e.g. a serious change in the behaviour of the child, it would normally be necessary to conduct a new assessment of needs.

 The additional allowance would not be guaranteed, although the basic fostering allowance would be.